 The Pros and Cons of Taking Restaurant Reservations

 There is no right or wrong answer for whether to take reservations.
-It all depends on the type of restaurant concept, the size of your dining room and the impression you want to give customers.
-Reservations are often synonymous with fine dining (but not always).
-After all, when was the last time you had to make reservations at your local diner for lunch?
-Keep in mind that your decision to accept or reject reservations will affect the way the public views your restaurant.
+It all depends on the type of restaurant concept, the size of your dining room, and the impression you want to give customers.
+Reservations are often associated with fine dining—when was the last time you had to make reservations at your local diner for lunch?
+Regardless of the type of restaurant you own, you should weigh the advantages and disadvantages of different booking approaches for yourself.

-The Benefits and Drawbacks of Restaurant Reservations
+The Benefits of Restaurant Reservations

 Avoid Overbooking Reservations